What Does Ac Power Source Mean

 Renewable Energy Integration

-One of the most significant trends in AC power is the integration of renewable energy sources such as solar and wind power.
-These sources generate DC power, which must be converted to AC power using inverters for grid integration.
+A standout most significant trends in AC power is the integration of renewable energy sources such as solar and wind power.
+And these sources generate DC power, which must be converted to AC power using inverters for grid integration.
 Advanced inverter technologies are being developed to improve efficiency, reliability, and grid stability.

 Smart Grids